Skip to content

 4: Assemble to create a final outcome.

-Module exploration¶
+Module exploration

 To create a versatile design that balances simplicity with potential elegance, consider a module with a petal-like structure that interlocks seamlessly.
 This way, each module can function individually as a minimalist shape or come together to mimic the soft layers of a rose when arranged in a larger pattern.
 This dual-purpose approach would make it easy for users to adapt the design to suit different aesthetics—either opting for a restrained, understated look or building a more dynamic, floral-inspired assembly that echoes natural forms.

 To test the versatility of my modular design, I plan to experiment with two different sizes—40mm and 60mm side lengths for the external hexagon—and two external shapes: a standard hexagon and one with softened edges.
 This will allow me to observe how each variation affects the overall aesthetic and structural integrity of the modules when assembled.
-By testing different configurations, I aim to find the optimal balance between interconnectivity and visual appeal, ensuring that the modules can easily be combined in diverse patterns while maintaining stability and flexibility for a wide range of design possibilities.
+By testing different configurations, I aim to find the optimal balance between interconnectivity and visual appeal, ensuring that the modules can easily be combined in diverse patterns while maintaining stability and flexibility for a wide range of design possibilities. alt text

 After validating my prototypes, I decided to keep only the two smaller versions for future development, as they met my functional requirements.
 The larger prototypes, however, did not align with my aesthetic vision.
 I found that their proportions and overall look were less appealing, making them less suitable for the direction I want to take.
 By narrowing down my focus to the smaller prototypes, I can refine their design to better match my desired aesthetic while maintaining the interconnectivity and modularity that are central to the project.

-Laser cut¶
+Laser cut

 I selected the prototype with sharpened edges as the final module because it was more efficient to optimize the cutting board for this design.
 The sharp edges allowed for a cleaner, more straightforward cutting process, reducing the complexity of adjustments needed for the fabrication.
 This decision also streamlined the production, ensuring that the interlocking mechanism worked seamlessly while maintaining a more precise and consistent outcome in the final design.

-Once the laser-cut pieces were complete, I began assembling them to create a wearable structure.
+Once the laser-cut pieces were complete, I began constructing them to create a wearable structure.
 Carefully joining each hexagon module, I aligned the tabs and slots, connecting them one by one to form a flexible, interlocking pattern.
 As the structure grew, it began to take on the desired shape and flow, adapting to the contours needed for wearability.
 The modular design allowed for flexibility and movement, transforming the individual pieces into a cohesive, wearable form that balances structure and comfort.